Marcelasoriano/SylviaPlathPoetryAnalysis/README.md

-# Sylvia Plath Poems Analysis Notebook
+# Sylvia Plath Poems: Data Analysis Project (Colab/.ipynb Notebook)

 ## Notebook Description
 This Jupyter notebook is designed for a comprehensive literary analysis of Sylvia Plath's poems, using a variety of Python libraries for data manipulation, natural language processing (NLP), and visualization.
 The notebook is structured into distinct sections, each focusing on different aspects of text analysis and visualization.